 After completing the final discussion, you could watch a few more videos from the site or follow-up with something else from YouTube.

 As another extension of the Funny or Die Activity, you could try the Monopoly ESL Game if there is time left in class.
+To incorporate more authentic video in class, check out the Movie Predictions ESL Speaking Activity.

 View this activity on ESL Expat’s YouTube Channel: